joysn/leetcode/README.md

 922_sort_array_by_parity.py  -  Sort the array so that whenever A[i] is odd, i is odd; and whenever A[i] is even, i is even

+406_queue_reconstruction_by_height.py - Queue Reconstruction by Height based on the inputs (h,k) - h is height, k in the # of people in front of them